slopezpereyra/slopezpereyra.github.io/_posts/2024-07-17-OnVoluntaryDeath.md

 examples which history provides us suffices to conclude that to perceive it as unnatural is to confuse the facts.
 Resignation, willingness, embrace and even
 satisfaction: All these may coexist with death.
-The chain which links human existence to life, though strong, is not unbreakable— and every person seems to possess, if not the key which gently frees it, the brutal tools which can destroy it.
+The chain which links human existence to life, though strong, is not unbreakable—and everyone seems to possess either the key which gently frees it, or the brutal hammer which destroys it.